- An Alzheimer’s or dementia caregiver feeling overwhelmed, frustrated, and maybe even fearful for the well-being of your loved one?

-Watching your relationship change with your loved one as your caregiving responsibilities increase?
+- Watching your relationship change with your loved one as your caregiving responsibilities increase and they become more dependent on you?

 I’ve been through the 14-year dementia and Alzheimer’s journey with my mom.
 I’ve lived through all the decisions, made all the mistakes and come out the other side with a strong purpose to serve others who have loved ones suffering from Alzheimer’s or dementia.

-I’m here with solutions for you so you have no regrets or guilt when looking back on this journey.
+You need solutions that work for everyone in your family, including your loved one with dementia or Alzheimer’s.
+I’m here to create a customized dementia journey plan with you so you have no regrets or guilt when looking back on this journey.
 As a Dementia Care expert, I can help you build a care plan that quiets the sense of overwhelm, fear, sadness, frustration and other emotions.
-You need an a fellow journeyman to support you on these four to eight years.
+You need a fellow journeyman to support you during this four to eight years, someone you can trust, who’s been in your shoes.

 - Offer compassionate guidance and solutions from experience

-- Enhance your dementia or Alzheimer’s communications skills with your loved one and family members
+- Help reduce your loved one’s resistance and frustration by enhancing and refining your dementia communications skills with both your loved one and family members

 - Provide resource options, and other services to help you and your family make the best decisions you can for your loved one with dementia or Alzheimer’s